 Access to current and historic information is pivotal in anticipating the payment patterns of the future.
 Predictive Analytics provides this exact solution.
 The successful treasury department of tomorrow will employ this high ROI, low cost approach to honing their cash flow forecasting.

 Analytics helps us to discover meaningful patterns in financial data.
 We harness the power of data from multiple sources, both recent and past to see a picture of actual results and future predictions.
 The real power comes in bringing together data (e.g. big data and data warehouse) into one centralized repository.

-Think about deriving forecasts from all of your financial systems regardless of time, location or source.
+Think about deriving cash flow forecasts from all of your financial systems regardless of time, location or source.
 Analytics derive their outcomes from extensive mathematical modeling and computations utilizing advanced artificial intelligence (AI) and machine learning (ML).
-They provide us with sophisticated visualizations that open up a world which allows us to understand cash flow patterns and generate accurate cash projections.
+They provide us with sophisticated visualizations that open up a world which allows us to understand cash flow patterns and generate accurate cash predictions.

 Today’s spreadsheet cash forecasts only provide single-source, two dimensional tabular reports on current period information.
 Analytics opens up a world that allows us to see in multi-dimensions with 360⁰ views into current, historic and future business outcomes.